ChazzCoin/FairWeb/README.md

 # FWEB
-FairWeb or FWEB is a complete web scrapping tool-kit.
+FairWeb or FWEB is a complete webpage downloader and web-scrapping tool-kit.

 1. FusedDownloader -> Uses two libraries to attempt to download the URL.
     - v1 = NewsPaper.Article